MidKnightXI/danskebank_home_exercise/README.md

 ## Authentication

-Most endpoints require a JWT in the header: `Authorization: Bearer <token>`.
+Most endpoints require a JWT in the header, formatted as `Authorization: Bearer <token>`.
+However, there are exceptions: the user creation endpoint is exempt from this requirement for testing purposes, but it would require admin authentication in a production environment.
+Additionally, the authentication-related endpoints always permit anonymous access.

 ## Main Dependencies
 - Microsoft.AspNetCore.Authentication.JwtBearer